 I’m going to start with the moral of this story: If you think you are Depressed or experiencing Anxiety, if you find your emotions are out of whack with what normal circumstances would warrant, seek help.

-I am a fan of a three-pronged approach to chronic Depression and Anxiety: doctor prescribed medications, talk therapy, and cognitive behavioral therapy.
+I am a fan of a two-pronged approach to chronic Depression and Anxiety: doctor prescribed medications and talk therap.
 Life is too precious to let these mental illnesses run roughshod over the normal life you deserve to live.

 The following is my most recent story of dealing with chronic Depression and Anxiety: